-The current article in this series, aims to highlight the necessity of shortlisting a few companies for detailed analysis, out of the thousands of companies available to an investor.
+In the current article, we aim to highlight the necessity of shortlisting a few companies for detailed analysis, out of the thousands of companies available to an investor.
 We would also learn about various tools, which an investor can use for shortlisting these companies.

 Why Shortlisting of Companies is Necessary?

 At April 18, 2020, there are 8,484 stocks listed on Bombay Stock Exchange.
 Each of these stocks represents a company running a unique business.
-Business of each of these companies is different from all the other companies whether they are from the same or different industries.
+The business of each of these companies is different from all the other companies whether they are from the same or different industries.

 Therefore, investing in stocks of one company will produce very different results than investing in stocks of any other company.
 Therefore, it is suggested that an investor must be very particular about choosing the companies in which she invests her hard-earned money.